FavourAdekola/Possibilities-hack-Voyagers/README.md

 ## Features

 LinkedIn Voyage provides:

 A node-based visual learning graph
 Personalized to a user’s:

 ✅ Career Goal
 ✅ Target Company
 ✅ Parsed Resume Skills

 Each node (skill) includes:

 📘 Recommended course(s) to complete it

+Throughout the course:

+✅ Personalized projects

+At the end:

+✅ Connections to Job Opening and Recruiters